peteasa/tiddlygit/README.md

 If there is any problem during the synchronization, it will stop, and you will have to look inside the console what is happening with git.

+Don't hesitate to create an issue if you have a question or if there is any problem.

 ## Merge and Conflicts

 First any conflicts on these fields will simply be ignored: "modified", "created", "nouvelle-tache", "fields-to-show", "date-start", "date-start-temp", "days-count", "days-count-temp", "show-day-record".